bjulve-ischool/DS266-ugarcia-bjulve/README.md

 https://drive.google.com/drive/folders/1OuFnXXQjodm4zuDqNgUFvnEFfSDediR7?usp=sharing

-These were the 4 trained models that were analyzed during this project.
+These 4 trained models were the result of the Models_*.ipynb fine tuning notebooks that utilized the SQuALITY data set.